Remodeling Advice on How to Tell Your Contractor You’re Dissatisfied—

 Even if your complaint has to do with something that you picked out, such as a paint color that turned out to be surprisingly garish, you should always address the issue head-on with your contractor as quickly as possible.
 A professional contractor like Craig Schoenberg will absolutely want to know which part of the remodel you’re unhappy with so that he can find a solution that fits in your budget and better suits your original vision.

-Craig at Schoenberg Construction is one of the best Home Remodeling Experts in Saint Cloud and Central Minnesota.
-He always gives honest, fair bids with no lowball, fake pricing.
-And there’s no sales pressure, EVER!
-He never uses cheap materials and never engages in sloppy workmanship.
-Plus, his company is known as one of the top remodel companies in the Saint Cloud MN area because he always insists on doing every job exactly right.
+Craig Schoenberg — owner of Schoenberg Construction, Inc of Saint Cloud MN — is one of the top General Contractors in Central Minnesota.
+He always gives honest, fair bids with no lowball, fake pricing, and there’s no sales pressure, ever!
+He always uses quality materials and never engages in sloppy workmanship.
+Plus, his company is known as one of the very best construction and remodeling companies in town.

 Give him a call today at 320-252-0911 for your no-obligation consultation.